markovka17/dla/hw1_asr/README.md

 * All the necessary packages should be mentioned in `./requirements.txt` or be installed in dockerfile
 * All necessary resources (such as model checkpoints, LMs, and logs) should be downloadable with a script.
 Mention the script (or lines of code) in the `README.md`
+* Unit tests (see template description) should work without errors
-* You should implement all functions in `test.py` so that we can check your assignment
+* You should implement all functions in `test.py` (for evaluation) so that we can check your assignment
 * Basically, your `test.py` and `train.py` scripts should run without issues after running all commands in your installation guide.
 * You must provide the logs for the training of your final model from the start of the training.
 We heavly recommend you